- OPMAATZAGEN.nl

 Ordering a cube made to measure

-As a cube consists of equal sides, you only need to specify one (final) size when ordering.
+Since a cube consists of equal sides, all the sides you order are equal in length.
 To order an almost seamless closed cube, configure 1 board of the desired size with 4 sides mitred.
 All items will then be delivered to your home cut to size.
 At home, all you have to do is glue them together.
 We only saw MDF in mitre.
 Please bear this in mind when ordering!

 Order a tailor-made cube directly